Jack0fAll/EngCalc/README.md

 # EngCalc 0.3

+A calculator made by engineers for engineers.

-An absolute bare-bones web app.
+Starting from absolute bare-bones web app.

 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).